parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/daily-living.md

    - Ask for references.
    - Meet them in person.
    - Write a contract and get it checked.
-   - Ensure you follow all of the requirements of an employer (see <a href="/information/living-with-parkinsons/practical-advice/legal-matters" class="internal-link">_Legal Matters_</a>).
+   - Ensure you follow all of the requirements of an employer (see <a href="/information/living-with-parkinsons/practical-advice/legal-matters" class="internal-link">Legal Matters</a>).
    - For more guidance see the <a href="https://www.which.co.uk/later-life-care" class="external-link" target="_blank" rel="noopener noreferrer">Which?
 Later Life Care website</a>.

 ## For both 'Home help' & 'Home care' – things to Ask About:

 - **Cost**: What is the cost?
 What services incur an extra cost?
 Does the time of the shift affect the cost (e.g. evenings, weekends, bank holidays)?
-- **Experience**: Do the care workers have experience in supporting someone with similar needs to you? _For an agency:_ How do they allocate the care workers to ensure suitable?
+- **Experience**: Do the care workers have experience in supporting someone with similar needs to you? <ins>For an agency:</ins> How do they allocate the care workers to ensure suitable?
 - **Training**: What training have the care workers had?
 - **Timing**: Will the care worker visit at a specified time?
 What is the procedure if they are running late?
 - **Contract**: Can you review a standard contract?
 - **Contact**: How can the agency or Care Worker be contacted, including for emergencies outside office hours?
-- _For directly employing an individual:_
+- <ins>For directly employing an individual:</ins>
   - How would you pay them – method and how often?
   - What happens if they are ill or unable to attend for any other reason?
   - Could anyone cover for their holiday?